Sun Belt Conference: 2020s

 Initial plans were for James Madison to compete as a de facto Sun Belt affiliate in sports other than football and men's soccer during the 2022–23 season.
-However, those plans would eventually change, with JMU and the SBC jointly announcing on February 2, 2022 that JMU would become a full SBC member, including football, in 2022–23.
+However, those plans would eventually change, with JMU and the SBC jointly announcing on February 2, 2022, that JMU would become a full SBC member, including football, in 2022–23.

 By the end of January 2022, both non-football members would announce their departures for other conferences, effective that July.
 On December 8, 2021, the University of Arkansas Board of Trustees voted to accept an invitation for Little Rock to join the Ohio Valley Conference, and UT Arlington, which had been a Western Athletic Conference member in the 2012–13 school year, announced its return to that conference on January 21, 2022.

 Shortly thereafter, Marshall, Old Dominion, and Southern Miss announced that they planned to leave C-USA for the Sun Belt in July 2022.
 They claimed to have notified C-USA of their plans in December 2021, apparently seeking to negotiate a 2022 exit.
 C-USA had indicated in late January 2022 that it expected the three schools to remain in that league through the 2022–23 school year.
 Marshall escalated the situation by filing suit against C-USA in its local court in an attempt to force a 2022 move.
 On March 29, Conference USA agreed to let Marshall, Old Dominion, and Southern Miss move to the Sun Belt starting July 1, 2022.

 On April 6, with the entrance of three new men's soccer-sponsoring schools in James Madison, Marshall, and Old Dominion, the Sun Belt announced that men's soccer would be reinstated as a sponsored sport.
 The three aforementioned programs joined current Sun Belt members Coastal Carolina (previously affiliates with Conference USA) as well as Georgia State and Georgia Southern (previously affiliates with the Mid-American Conference).
 Additionally, it was announced that Kentucky, South Carolina, and West Virginia would join as men's soccer affiliate members beginning in fall 2022, giving the conference an inaugural soccer membership of 9.
 Kentucky and South Carolina were previously also affiliated with C-USA, while West Virginia was affiliated with the MAC.
-The SBC later announced it would add UCF as a men's soccer affiliate when that school joins the Big 12 Conference in 2023.
+The SBC later announced it would add UCF as a men's soccer affiliate when that school joined the Big 12 Conference in 2023.
+In men's soccer, the conference is not a "mid-major" conference, but a "power" conference due to the quasi-alliance of the Big 12 and SEC schools, plus the presence of Marshall, which has played in two national championship games in the 2020s, winning one.